vanhoefm/wifi-injection/README.md

   a frame with the More Fragments flag set.
 This happens in both pure and mixed monitor mode.

-- When putting the Intel Tiger Lake PCH CNVi WiFi into pure monitor mode, you have to wait roughly 30 seconds before it starts recieving frames.
+- When putting the Intel Tiger Lake PCH CNVi WiFi into pure monitor mode, you have to wait roughly 30 seconds before it starts receiving frames.
 Switching back and forth between mixed managed and pure monitor causes it not to receive frames at all in monitor mode.
 It cannot inject frames in mixed monitor mode, at least before authentication.
-In pure monitor mode it was unable to inject EAPOL frames and it overwrites the sequence and fragment number.
+In pure monitor mode, it was unable to inject EAPOL frames and it overwrites the sequence and fragment number.
 Do not use this card.

-- I haven't experimented with this yet, but it would be interesting to test if a network card in monitor mode might also reorder recieved frames that have a different QoS TID priority.
+- I haven't experimented with this yet, but it would be interesting to test if a network card in monitor mode might also reorder received frames that have a different QoS TID priority.
-  If that would happen, our reorder tests may not be reliable, because it may be the _monitor_ interface that is reordering frames and not the interface that is _transmitting_ frames!
+  If that happens, our reorder tests may not be reliable, because it may be the _monitor_ interface that is reordering frames and not the interface that is _transmitting_ frames!